As Covid-19 numbers rise, the CDC chief says she's scared about where US is headed. But it's not too late to change country's course - KRDO

 But Dr. Anthony Fauci told CNBC on Monday that it is still unknown whether the protection from one dose is long-lasting or strong enough to substitute for the two-dose schedule.

-“We don’t know how long that 80% is durable,” he said.
+“We don’t know how long that 80% is durable,” the director of the National Institute of Allergy and Infectious Diseases said.
 “It may drop off a cliff in two weeks or three weeks.”

 Comments